Bogdy09/C-Projects/README.md

   This portfolio demonstrates:

-**Proficiency in Core C++:** Mastery of fundamental concepts such as data structures, algorithms, memory management, and OOP principles.
+**Proficiency in Core C++:** Mastery of fundamental concepts such as algorithms, memory management, and OOP principles.

 **Advanced Features:** Use of templates and STL.